 What Is Semaglutide?

 - Ozempic injection and Rybelsus tablets are approved to reduce blood sugar levels in people with type 2 diabetes mellitus.
 Ozempic is also authorized to lower the risk of stroke, heart attack, or death in people with known heart disease and type 2 diabetes mellitus.
-As demands for semaglutide for weight loss keep rising, medical experts are developing strategies to control the market.
+As demand for semaglutide for weight loss continues to rise, medical experts are developing strategies to manage the market.
 Many prescribe Rybelsus and Ozempic off-label (using a drug that is FDA-approved for a different purpose).

-All three medications are combined with increased physical activity and diet adjustments and are only available with a prescription.
+All three medications are combined with increased physical activity and dietary adjustments and are only available by prescription.

 How Does Semaglutide Work for Weight Loss?